 The approach is based on decades of neuroscience research, which indicated that the brain treats VR experiences just like it would treat real life.
 In other words, performance in a virtual work environment is a close indicator of performance in a real work environment.

-By using VR to immerse employees into “real” work situations, Immersive Learning capitalizes on proven best practices for behavioral learning.
+By using Immersive Learning with VR to immerse employees into “real” work situations, Immersive Learning capitalizes on proven best practices for behavioral learning.
 This helps improve learner engagement, preparedness, knowledge retention, and confidence.

 When delivered via a cloud-based platform, companies are realizing these benefits at scale.